 Request for review by the bankrupt

-3.2 The trustee is required to advise the bankrupt of the decision, the bankrupt’s right of review and that there is a 60-day time limit to request a review.
-The 60-day period starts on the day after the date the bankrupt is notified of the decision.
+3.2 The trustee is required to advise the bankrupt of the decision, the bankrupt’s right of review and the 60-day time limit to request a review.
+The 60 day period starts on the day after the date the bankrupt is notified of the decision.

-3.3 A bankrupt can request AFSA Regulation to review a trustee’s decision.
-The request must:
+3.3 A Request to review a trustee’s decision must:

 - be made within 60 days of being notified of the decision